JorisPianezze/mesonh_beta_test_guide/docs/source/documentation/code_description/executables_namelists/namelists/nam_profilern.rst

 NAM_PROFILERn
 -----------------------------------------------------------------------------

 This namelist is used to configure virtual vertical profilers by using the following described parameters or a .csv file.
 Calculations are done for all the nested models for which the namelist is provided and recorded in the corresponding diachronic files.
-Before the version 5.6 of MesoNH, this was done by modifying :file:`ini_profilern.f90` and re-compiling the code.

 .. csv-table:: NAM_PROFILERn content
    :header: "Fortran name", "Fortran type", "Default value"